garycunningham89/progdataanalysisproject/README.md

 # These will be stored on a Jupyter notebook and submitted and hosted in a Github repository for reviewing.
 # The primary graphical types that will be used bar charts, line charts, box plots, scatter plots, violin plots and histograms.

+# Pre research considerations for dataset simulation from Cohen (2019):
+# Which data to sample.
+# Which sampling distribution to follow and when?
+# Which sampling algorithm to use.
+# How many to sample?

+# Within this poker tournament data set the attributes are be subdivided into:
+# Categorical data:
+# - gender
+# - level
+# Numerical data:
+# - age
+# - gwp
+# - totalpts
+# - chips
+# - count
+# - handswon%

 # KEY TERMS/TOOLS IN ASSIGNMENT:
 # Jupyter - "a loose acronym meaning Julia, Python, and R" (Datacamp, 2019) - The base languages jupyter was created to include but it now includes various other languages, including Python.
 # GitHub account previously created on GitHub.com for creation of repositories of code, assignment and lecture content input.
 GitHub is the worlds leading software development and sharing platform which brings together the worlds greatest community of developers (GitHub.com, 2019).